model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## User Impact

-We anticipate that stubbing will have a substantial positive impact on the usability of Kani.
-There are two main motivations for stubbing:
+We anticipate that stubbing will have a substantial positive impact on the usability of Kani:

 1. Users might need to stub functions/methods containing features that Kani does not support, such as inline assembly.
-2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance.
+2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance (for example, if it contains loops).
+3. Users could use stubbing to perform compositional reasoning: prove the behavior of a function/method `f`, and then in other proofs use a stub of `f` that mocks that behavior but is less complex.

-In both cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).
+In all cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).
+Stubbing might also be helpful in the development of Kani, as it would make it possible to run experiments like "Will Kani get better performance if we replace all instances of `Vec::new` in the codebase with `Vec::with_capacity?`" (following [Issue 1673](https://github.com/model-checking/kani/issues/1673)).

-In what follows, we give three examples of stubbing being put to work.
+In what follows, we give XXX examples of stubbing being put to work, using the annotations we propose in this RFC.
-Each of these examples runs on a prototype version of the stubbing mechanism we propose (except that the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).
+We are able to run each of these examples on a modified version of Kani using a proof-of-concept MIR-to-MIR transformation implementing stubbing (the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).

 ### Mocking Randomization